nsnam/ns-3-dev-git/src/netanim/doc/animation.rst

 Mandatory
 #########

-1. Ensure that your program's wscript includes the "netanim" module.
-An example of such a wscript is at src/netanim/examples/wscript.
+1. Ensure that your program's CMakeLists.txt includes the "netanim" module.
+An example of such a CMakeLists.txt is at src/netanim/examples/CMakeLists.txt.
 2. Include the header [#include "ns3/netanim-module.h"] in your test program
 3. Add the statement